Dynamics of Schwarz reflections: the mating phenomena: Quadrature domains and Schwarz reflections

-For a simply connected quadrature domain $\Omega$, the rational map $\phi$ (that restricts to a Riemann map $\phi:\D\to\Omega$ of $\Omega$) semi-conjugates the reflection map $1/\overline{z}$ of $\D$ to the Schwarz reflection map $\sigma$ of $\Omega$ (see the commutative diagram in Figure~\ref{comm_diag_schwarz}).
-This allows us to compute the Schwarz reflection map of a simple connected quadrature domain.
+For a simply connected quadrature domain $\Omega$, the rational map $\phi$ that restricts to a biholomorphism $\phi:\D\to\Omega$ of $\Omega$ semi-conjugates the reflection map $1/\overline{z}$ of $\D$ to the Schwarz reflection map $\sigma$ of $\Omega$ (see the commutative diagram in Figure~\ref{comm_diag_schwarz}).
+This allows us to compute the Schwarz reflection map of a simply connected quadrature domain.
 Moreover, the order of a simply connected quadrature domain is equal to $\mathrm{deg}\ \phi$.

-Lee and Makarov studied topology of quadrature domains using iteration of Schwarz reflection maps in \cite[Theorem~A.1, Theorem A.2]{LM}.
-They also established a connection between algebraic droplets (supports of equilibrium measures for suitable classes of external fields) and quadrature domains \cite[Theorem~3.3, Theorem~3.4]{LM}.

 For a comprehensive account on quadrature domains and their applications, we refer the readers to \cite{QD}.